areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 40: February 19, 2017
+**Today's Progress**:
+* Working on the auto-login after the account verification… I got some problems with generating the token within a feathersjs hook.

+### Day 39: February 18, 2017
+**Today's Progress**:
+* recherche about how to authenticate a user from the backend and send the generated token to the frontend.
+I need this to automatically sign in a user after he verifies his account.

 ### Day 38: February 17, 2017
 **Today's Progress**:
 * refactored the ui (moved from bootstrap to [react-bootstrap](https://react-bootstrap.github.io) and [react-router-bootstrap](https://github.com/react-bootstrap/react-router-bootstrap)